amabdallah/Test/docs/Networks.md

 ***ScenatiosNodeBridge***<p>
 This table maps out the many to many relationship between a scenarios and attriute data and metadata.
 For example, one scenario can have zero or many attributes data and metadata that are attached to it.
 Also one attribute data and metadata can belong to one or many scenarios.

+***Question:*** Do we need to relate scenarios to each other? for example, is there a need to say that scenario x belongs to scenario y?
+I'm doing this relation with networks where a samall network could belong to a larger network.
+Anyways, it should be easy to add this recursive relation to the scenarios table

 ***Importance of maping data through scenarios***<p>
 1. Referenceing multiple scenarios to the similar data.
 Thus avoid redunduncy and save space <p>
 2. A user could run a query to find out the data differences between two scenarios.
 For example, what is the difference between the base case and climate change scenarios?<p>